 “Members of an LLC are considered self-employed and must pay the self-employment tax contributions towards Medicare and Social Security.
 The entire net income of the LLC is subject to this tax.”

 So, in essence, the cost of self-employment taxation weighed against legal liability and complexity is tipping the scales toward LLCs for many prospective business owners.
 Congress is always tinkering with tax structures so this trend is far from permanent.
-But for now, giving LLCs a close look might prove beneficial to your business’ long-term success.
+But for now, giving LLCs a close look might prove beneficial to your business’s long-term success.